The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 • That the user (rather than the system) is responsible.

-For execution evidence, corroborate with Prefetch, Sysmon EventID 1, Security 4688, ShimCache, BAM/DAM, UserAssist, or SRUM.
-Amcache is a fantastic triage artefact and a strong supporting artefact, but it is a weak sole-source execution witness.
+For execution, corroborate with Prefetch, Sysmon 1, Security 4688, Shimcache, BAM/DAM, UserAssist, or SRUM.
+Amcache is a great triage artefact and a strong supporting artefact, but it is a weak sole-source execution witness.

 ProgramId (44 characters)#

-A hash derived from the application's name, version, publisher, and language.
-The exact algorithm has not been formally documented by Microsoft, but the practical consequences are:
+Hash derived from the application's name, version, publisher, and language.
+Exact algorithm is not officially documented but practically:

-• The same product installed on two machines will (usually) have the same ProgramId.
+• Same product installed on two machines usually has the same ProgramId.

 Use ProgramId to pivot, never to identify a file.